 A bohemian hideaway that serves delectable cocktails and food.

 The Zetter Townhouse is a few steps from the original much larger and more modern Zetter Hotel.
 A quirky refurb of two Georgian townhouses, the venue has just 13 bedrooms, a few private event rooms and the Cocktail Lounge.
 Collaborating with the mixologists behind 69 Colebrooke Row, this Islington cocktail bar is widely regarded as one of the best in London and boasts cocktails by the renowned Tony Conigliaro and Camille Hobby Limon and interiors by Russell Sage.
 On top of this, Bruno Loubet has created a menu of light meals, nibbles, and afternoon tea that perfectly accompany the impressive cocktail selection.
 The bohemian hideaway also encompasses an open fire and a cosy décor, creating the feel of visiting an eccentric relative who has an intriguing flair for making cocktails

 IN THIS ARTICLE

 Bassoon Bar, Corinthia Hotel

 The Connaught Bar

 The Zetter Townhouse Cocktail Lounge

-From cheap budget places to stay to luxury 5 star suites see our deals for hotels, including Grange City Hotel London from 45% off.
+From cheap budget hotels to luxury 5 star hotels see our discounts for hotels, including Comfort Inn Hyde Park from 39% off.